"False"

 Should the published compilation thesis contain all connected works making up the complete work?

-If you have transferred the rights to your work to a publisher, you need permission to include the work in your thesis.
-The permission might already be acquired through the signed agreement, or you can apply for permission on the publisher’s web site.
+If you have retained the copyright to the connected work, you can include it in your thesis without asking for permission from the publisher.
+If you have transferred the copyright to a publisher, you need their permission to include the work in your thesis.
+This permission can either be included in the publishing agreement you signed with the publisher, or you can apply for one via the publisher's website.

 Unpublished works

-Make sure you include relevant unpublished works in the printed version of your thesis.
+Make sure you include all your papers in the printed version of your thesis, including unpublished manuscripts.

-One of the articles in my thesis is published with a Creative Commons license.
+One of the articles in my thesis is published with a Creative Commons licence.
 Do I need permission from the journal to publish that article in my thesis?

 Should I register manuscripts that are part of my thesis, but have not yet been published?